keptn/keptn.github.io/content/docs/0.9.x/monitoring/prometheus/install/index.md

 ## Prerequisites

 - Keptn project and at least one onboarded service must be available.
 - Keptn doesn't install or manage Prometheus and its components.
-Users need to install Prometheus and Prometheus Alert manager as a prerequisite.
+Users need to install *Prometheus* and *Prometheus Alert Manager* as a prerequisite.

 ```bash
 helm repo add prometheus-community https://prometheus-community.github.io/helm-charts
 helm install prometheus prometheus-community/prometheus --namespace default
 ```

-- The prometheus-service needs access to a Prometheus instance and by default uses the Prometheus instance running in the cluster.
+- The prometheus-service (which will be deployed later) needs access to the Prometheus instance.
+By default it uses the Prometheus instance running in the cluster.
 If another Prometheus instance shall be used, create a secret containing the user, password, and url.
 The secret must have the following format (please note the double-space indentation):

 ```yaml
     user: username